pruno/mongo-vc/README.md

 IMPORTANT:
 To achieve this result, the support collection resolve virtual collections aliases to their class.
 In order to do this, those collections must be previously registered (at runtime) to the support collection.
-Internally, a virtual collection register itself at creation, so: you must guarantee that all the virtual collection in which the object may be contained have been instanciated at least one time before attempting to perform an agnostic query.
-If not, an exception will be throwned due to the fact that the support collection ignore which class should rappresent the fetched data.
+Internally, a virtual collection register itself at creation, so: you must guarantee that all the virtual collection in which the object may be contained have been instantiated at least one time before attempting to perform an agnostic query.
+If not, an exception will be throned due to the fact that the support collection ignore which class should represent the fetched data.

 ### Bundled hydrator

 Every collection comes with it's own Hydrator (\Zend\Stdlib\Hydrator\ArraySerializable), internally it's used to hydrate and extract data from and to objects and the php native mongo driver.
-By default one strategy is registered (MongoIdStrategy) and is responsable for the conversion from e to an id string and the native object \MongoId.
+By default one strategy is registered (MongoIdStrategy) and is responsible for the conversion from e to an id string and the native object \MongoId.
-This functionality is easly extensible overriding the protected method AbstractCollection::createHydrator().
+This functionality is easiy extensible overriding the protected method AbstractCollection::createHydrator().
-Be carefull: in order to grant the major number of functionality of the collection the MongoIdStrategy must be set, you should either invoke the parent method or provide it by your own.
+Be careful: in order to grant the major number of functionality of the collection the MongoIdStrategy must be set, you should either invoke the parent method or provide it by your own.

     /**
      * @return ArraySerializable